Concorde plane crash

 Shortly afterwards, power was lost on engine number two and for a brief period on engine number one.
 The aircraft was neither able to climb nor accelerate, and the crew found that the landing gear would not retract.
 The aircraft maintained a speed of 200 kt and an altitude of 200 feet for about one minute.
 The crew lost control of the aircraft and crashed into a hotel in the town of Gonesse shortly after engine number one lost power for the second time.
 All 100 passengers and nine crew members were killed.
 Four people on the ground were also killed.

-Fatal Air France events
+Air France plane crashes

 Other recent fatal events